opf/openproject/docs/getting-started/work-packages-introduction/README.md

 ## Open and edit a work package

 To open and edit an existing work package from the list, select the work package in the list which you want to edit and click on the **open details view** icon in the work package list or on top of the list to open the split screen view.
+Other ways to open it would be to double-click on the work package or to click on the work package ID.

 ![open-details-view-work-packages](open-details-view-work-packages.png)